turbot/powerpipe-docs/docs/powerpipe-hcl/control.md

 #### Additional Control Columns & Dimensions
 A control's query MUST return the required columns, but it may also return additional columns.
-These additional columns are referred to as `dimensions`, and can be used to specify additional provider-specific columns that are included in control reports and outputs to provide additional context.
+These additional columns are referred to as `dimensions` and can be used to specify additional provider-specific columns that are included in control reports and outputs to provide additional context.
 For example, a benchmark that runs controls against AWS resources may specify dimensions for `account_id` and `region` to help locate the evaluated resource.
 The `account_id` and `region` columns will be added as dimensions to the control output for any control whose query returns those columns.